 - Tune up your engine on regular basis.
 This helps extend the life of your engine, reduces consumption of fuel by 30% and reduces mower emissions by 50%.

 The first lawn was invented in 1830 by Edwin Budding.
 It was a small mower pushed from behind.
 It operated on mechanical power generated from the rear rollers and directed towards the cutting cylinder.

 From this invention came other improved mowers such as steam mowers.
-In 1860s, more lawn mowers were produced with leading manufacturers producing up to 8 different brands.
+In the 1860s, more lawn mowers were produced with leading manufacturers producing up to 8 different brands.
 This was fuelled by the increased popularity of lawn games.
-Edwin Budding partnered with John Ferrabee and got their British patent in 1830 which allowed them sell licenses to other manufacturing companies.
+Edwin Budding partnered with John Ferrabee and got their British patent in 1830 which allowed them to sell licenses to other manufacturing companies.

 What is a rotary mower?

 This is a mower which has horizontally spinning blades using a sucking and tearing action to cut off grass blades.
 Rotary mowers can either be electric or gas engine powered.
 Rotary mowers have one blade which rotates extremely fast to cut a variety of grass types and conditions.